carnegie development inc.

 Professor John Sibley Butler is a globally recognized expert in management, entrepreneurship, sociology, and the interconnectivity between them.
 His research is in the areas of organizational behavior and new venture development.

 At the University of Texas at Austin he holds the J. Marion West Chair for Constructive Capitalism in the Graduate School of Business (Department of Management) and the Darrell K. Royal Regents Professorship in Ethics and American Society (Sociology).
-From 2002 to 2013 he directed the IC2 Institute, an organization dedicated to the creation of new ventures throughout the world, where he continues to serve as Research Fellow.
+From 2002 to 2013 he led the IC2 Institute, an organization dedicated to the creation of new ventures throughout the world, where he continues to serve as Research Fellow.
 He is a former director of Herb Kelleher Center for Entrepreneurship.

 Professor Butler also occupies the Distinguished Visiting Professor position at Aoyama Gakuin University in Tokyo, Japan, where he lectures on new venture start-ups and general entrepreneurship and holds the same status at Peking University in China.

-Professor Butler has appeared on over 30 radio and television programs, including Eye On America (CBS Nightly News), The Jim Leher News Hour, CBS Radio Talk Show, The Osgood Report, and Public Radio.
+Professor Butler has appeared in over 30 radio and television programs, including Eye On America (CBS Nightly News), The Jim Leher News Hour, CBS Radio Talk Show, The Osgood Report, and Public Radio.
 His research has appeared in The Wall Street Journal, The New York Times, The Chicago Tribune, Time Magazine, U.S. News and World Report, and other newspapers and magazines across America.

 His publications include Framework for Research on Leadership, Cohesion, and Values; Entrepreneurship and Self-Help Among Black Americans: A Reconsideration of Race and Economics; All That We Can Be: Black Leadership and Racial Integration the Army Way (with Charles C. Moskos – winner of the Washington Monthly Best Book Award); and Immigrant and Minority Entrepreneurship: The Continuous Rebirth of American Communities (with George Kozmetsky, forthcoming).